-All egg donors must complete several screenings to ensure the health of the woman and eggs.
+All egg donors must complete several screenings to ensure the health of the woman and eggs, including:

 - A psychological consultation with a psychologist who is familiar with third party reproduction issues

-- Physical exam by a Reproductive Medicine Center physician
+- Physical exam by a Reproductive Medicine Center provider

 - A genetic counseling session which includes a three-generation family history review by a genetic counselor

-- Blood testing for: follicle stimulating hormone (FSH), syphilis (RPR), HIV 1 & 2, Hepatitis B antigen, hepatitis C antibody, HIV/HCV PCR DNA, hepatitis B core total antibody
+- Blood testing for: Anti-Mullerian Hormone, syphilis (RPR), HIV 1 & 2, hepatitis B antigen, hepatitis C antibody, HIV/HCV/HBV by PCR, hepatitis B core total antibody and West Nile virus

 - Donor risk assessment

-To eliminate the possibility of an unintended pregnancy, all donors must use contraception during the screening and donation process.
+To eliminate the possibility of an unintended pregnancy, all donors must use a barrier method of contraception or abstinence during the screening and donation process.